Turbulent Taylor-Couette Flow#

 Other Subsections#

 The non-linear solver and linear solver subsections use the same parameters as the Taylor-Green Vortex example.
-More details can be found in this example and a complete overview of the lethe-fluid-matrix-free linear solver can be found in the Theory Guide (under construction).
+More details can be found in this example and a complete overview of the lethe-fluid-matrix-free linear solver can be found in the the Linear Solver section.

 Running the Simulation#